 - Location: 907 Whitehead St.

-Every day, beginning around two hours before sunset, a celebration starts at Mallory Square.
+Every day in Key West Florida, beginning around two hours before sunset, the Mallory Square sunset celebration commences.

-Located at the northwestern part of Key West, Mallory Square is famous for its festive street performers and the best chance to catch a truly unique sunset.
+Located in the northwestern part of Key West, this public square is famous for its festive street performers and the best chance to catch a truly unique sunset.

-Food stalls and vendors line the square along with many unique and entertaining performers.
+Food stalls and vendors line the square along with many unique and entertaining performers and live music bands.

-Grab a frozen margarita and wander Mallory Square to round out your day.
+Grab a frozen margarita and wander the square to round out your day.

 If you watch the sunset from Mallory Square there is a chance that you can see the elusive “green flash” that happens on the horizon.

-Whether you’re interested in evening entertainment or in beautiful sunsets, spending the evening in Mallory Square is one of the best things to do in Key West.
+Whether you’re interested in evening entertainment or in beautiful sunsets, spending the evening here is one of the most fun things to do in Key West Florida.

 6) Catch a Sunset Anywhere